Professor Jo Ellins

 B15 2RT, United Kingdom

-Jo Ellins is Senior Fellow at the Health Services Management Centre and the departmental lead for Research and Postgraduate Research.
-She has more than 20 years’ experience of applied health services research and evaluation, including as Deputy Director of the NIHR BRACE Rapid Evaluation Centre (2018-2022).
-She has expertise in qualitative research, theory-based evaluation and participatory approaches.
-She has worked in research partnerships with diverse groups including young people with experience of mental health issues, people affected by cancer, and older people from south Asian communities.
+Jo Ellins is Professor of Health Services Research.
+She has more than 25 years’ experience of applied health services research and evaluation, including as Deputy Director of the NIHR BRACE Rapid Evaluation Centre (2018-2022).
+She has particular expertise in qualitative research, theory-based evaluation and participatory approaches.
+Above all, Jo is interested in people’s experiences of ill health and of accessing and using services and support, and what can be learned from this to inform quality and service improvement.

-Above all, Jo is interested in people’s experiences of ill health, and of accessing and using services and support; and what can be learned from this to inform quality and service improvement.
 A more recent focus of her research has been youth mental health, in particular the role of schools in supporting children’s mental health and wellbeing.
 Between 2019 and 2022, Jo led an early national evaluation of a programme to implement the proposals set out in the government’s Transforming Children and Young People’s Mental Health Provision green paper.
 The programme is investing in school-based prevention and early intervention for mental health, including creating mental health support teams to work in and with schools and further education colleges.
 She is now co-leading a follow-on evaluation to assess the programme’s impact and cost-effectiveness.

 Qualifications